mathewqpmiller/Excel-KickstarterAnalysis/README.md

 ### Task 3: Create Sub Category Pivot Table / Pivot Chart

-Create a new sheet with a pivot table that will analyze your initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per sub-category.
+Similarly to task two, I have to create a visualization that communicates the success rate of the sub-categories in the Kickstarter campaigns.
+For this I will make a stacked bar pivot chart, similartly to the category chart, that looks at the sub-categories of the projects.
+The steps to create the sub-category pivot table and pivot chart are as follows.
-Create a stacked column pivot chart that can be filtered by country and parent-category based on the table you have created.
+* Create a new sheet in the workbook and name it Sub-Categories.
-The dates stored within the deadline and launched_at columns use Unix timestamps.
-Fortunately for us, there is a formula that can be used to convert these timestamps to a normal date.
+* Add a pivot table to the new sheet that analyzes the original worksheets sub-category column.
-Create a new column named Date Created Conversion that will use this formula to convert the data contained within launched_at into Excel's date format.
+* Count how many of the sub-category projects were successful, failed, canceled or are still active (live).
-Create a new column named Date Ended Conversion that will use this formula to convert the data contained within deadline into Excel's date format.
+* Create a stacked column pivot chart of the sub-categories that is filters the pivot table by country and parent-category.

 <p align="center">
     <img width="700" alt="level1" src="https://github.com/mathewqpmiller/Excel-KickstarterAnalysis/blob/main/MDScreenCaptures/SubCategoryCapture.JPG?raw=true">